 Here come the authentic Italian food recipes with 5 of the most famous Italian pasta dishes!
 To get some dinner ideas, lunch, or what to cook for family gatherings, these dishes are perfect.
 If you’re looking for Paleo Italian recipes, you might not find below what you’re looking for, but the traditional pasta recipes will not let you down anyway.
 The 5 pasta recipes you’ll find are the Cacio e Pepe, pasta Carbonara recipe, Gramigna alla Salsiccia, Pasta all’Arrabbiata and the Bolognese ragu.

 One of the most famous Italian pasta dishes to try in Rome

 One of the most simple, yet most delicious Italian pasta dishes originating from my favorite city in Italy, Rome!
 Spaghetti Cacio e Pepe is by far one of my favorite Italian dishes, and I’m making it for lunch every few weeks.
 I’m obsessed with cheesy Italian pasta dishes and this one needs a ton of cheese!
-You can find many of these cheesy dishes in the Wandering Cookbook as well!
+You can find many of these cheesy dishes on our other website, Europe Dishes too.

 How to make a Spaghetti cacio e pepe recipe at home?